Apple ponders cash, caves on board-vote proposal

 Apple's yearly powwows with shareholders at 1 Infinite Loop are generally contention-free affairs, with executives mostly deflecting questions about upcoming products - whose new features are guarded fiercely.

-One shareholder nonetheless tried to find a way around executives' wall of silence about its pipeline, including an Apple TV rumored for 2012 that could mark its entree into a television business now dominated by Samsung Electronics (005930.KS).
+One shareholder nonetheless tried to find a way around executives' wall of silence about its pipeline, including an Apple TV rumored for 2012 that could mark its entree into a television business now dominated by Samsung Electronics.

 "I just bought a 55-inch LG TV for the Superbowl and I have 60 days to return it.
 Should I return it?" one shareholder asked as laughter erupted.
 Cook declined to comment.